 Day three’s topic is the loss of a pet, covered by Chrissie of our Hurstpierpoint branch…

+At Freeman Brothers Funeral Directors, we deal with those experiencing bereavement due to the death of a person daily, and many people forget that losing a pet is just as difficult for some people.
 Experiencing the loss of a family pet is no joke, you grieve just as you would for the death of a human being.
 Denial, anger, bargaining, depression and finally acceptance are still the same five stages of grief that you have to move through, period.

 But this is where the similarities end.